 The human immunodeficiency virus (HIV) epidemic has been associated with an increase in the total incidence of TB and an increased proportion of miliary, disseminated, and extrapulmonary TB cases including lymphadenitis .
 (See "Epidemiology of tuberculosis" and "Epidemiology and pathology of extrapulmonary and miliary tuberculosis".)

-Isolated peripheral tuberculous lymphadenopathy is usually due to reactivation of disease at a site seeded hematogenously during primary TB infection, perhaps years earlier .
+Isolated peripheral tuberculous lymphadenopathy is usually due to reactivation of disease at a site seeded hematogenously during primary tuberculosis (TB) infection, perhaps years earlier .